gladstone28/my_GitNotes/README.md

 ### MORE
-While compltiing the html, css, javascript course at codecademy I built the following website as a way of practicing what I learnt my site is published at https://gladstone28.github.io/github.io/
+While completing the html, css, javascript course at codecademy, I built the following website as a way of practicing what I learnt my site is published at https://gladstone28.github.io/github.io/

 markdownsample-as guide